 What’s missing, of course, is the fact that he “worked too much” to pay for the big house, the nice cars and the kids’ activities.

-My point here is to send men the message that, if any of this resonates with you, you’re not alone.
+My point in this article is to send men the message that, if any of this resonates with you, you’re not alone.
 Yes, some husbands go through these types of self-indulgent midlife crises as well and can be equally manipulative to their wives.
 That’s something I address in my practice; however, it goes the other way, too.
 And in my opinion, we need to talk a lot more about that.
 Men deserve it.

 Yes, you need to support your wife through this and you definitely need to acknowledge your past mistakes in the marriage; however, it’s unlikely the problems in your marriage were entirely your fault.
 At some point you need to step back and ask yourself: Is this fair?
 Am I being manipulated here?
 Don’t be afraid to ask those questions.